LiveRamp/reslang/docs/intro.md

 To create the Swagger, type the following, assuming that the file(s) live in a directory called "./file" and have the extension of .reslang:

-​ `reslang ./file --open`
+​ `reslang ./file --open --redoc`

-This copies the swagger to the clipboard (& opens the Swagger editor in the browser, allowing you to paste the clipboard into it).
+This opens the ReDoc viewer on your specification.

 To generate a diagram we must specify a diagram specification: